srivatsa2/ML2021-WEEK2/README.md

 # ML2021-WEEK2

-*We have done this website in a team of three and the collabarators are :18pa1a05g5,18pa1a0580,18pa1a05f0.
+*We have done this website in a team of three and the collaborators are :18pa1a05g5,18pa1a0580,18pa1a05f0.

  *OBJECTIVES:
      It provides weather report and to motivate a person who has pain in breakup or lost his/her loved once or job.